emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 ### Backend

 However, there is also something called "backend" development.
+Backend STINKS.
+Just kidding, I just don't like it because it's hard.
 Backend development is the stuff that does more complicated procedures behind the scenes.
 In a traditional Web2 world (like Instagram), backend development usually includes:
 - Fetching complicated information
 - Storing things in a database
 - Doing complex procedures that you wouldn't want to do on a frontend (to prevent loading times from being so long)